plumatic/schema/README.md

 Please feel free to join the Plumbing [mailing list](https://groups.google.com/forum/#!forum/prismatic-plumbing) to ask questions or discuss how you're using Schema.

-For announcements of new releases, you can also follow on [@PrismaticEng](http://twitter.com/prismaticeng) on Twitter.

 We welcome contributions in the form of bug reports and pull requests; please see `CONTRIBUTING.md` in the repo root for guidelines.
+Libraries that extend `schema` with new functionality are great too; here are a few that we know of:

+ - https://github.com/metosin/schema-tools has lots of useful utilities for working with schemas
+ - https://github.com/cddr/integrity includes a variety of extensions, including helpers for producing error messages suitable for end-users.
+ - https://github.com/gfredericks/schema-bijections has support for bijections, which are like a precise, two-way version of coercion, created for use with JSON APIs.
+ - https://github.com/outpace/schema-transit couples Schema to Cognitect's Transit library

+If you make something new, please feel free to PR to add it here!

 ## Supported Clojure versions